N3nk0v/Cybersec-Scripts/cybersec_scanners/README.md

-📁 Overview
-This folder will contain some cybersecurity scanners and exploration scripts.
+📁 This folder will contain some cybersecurity scanners and exploration scripts.
 These tools are designed for scanning devices, networks, and vulnerabilities to assist in security testing and learning.

 🔐 Bluetooth Device Scanner and Vendor Finder